14. Text Data

 We used the r"..."

-denoting the backspace character.
-Otherwise, the above would have to be input
+Otherwise, the foregoing would have to be written as “\\bni+\\b

 If we had not insisted on matching at the word boundaries (i.e.,